AnnaM-Salamon/blossom-yoga-studio/README.md

 - __The landing page image__

   - The landing page of Blossom Yoga Studio features a photograph with an animated picture of a pink lotus that zooms in over a few seconds.
 This eye-catching feature captures the user's attention, builds interest, and encourages them to explore more content.

-  - The warm and inviting intentions of the studio are highlighted by the dominant pink, yellow, and green colours.
+  - The warm and inviting intentions of the Studio are highlighted by the dominant pink, yellow, and green colours.
   - The overlay motto inspires and emphasizes the main goal of Blossom Yoga Studio, which is to connect with nature and achieve inner balance.

 ![Landing Page](media/landing_page.png)